-Biomedical engineers respond to societal needs and provide solutions to engineer and a better and healthier world.
-Bioinstrumentation engineering is the fastest-growing career and this trend is expected to continue over the next decade.
+Biomedical engineering is the fastest-growing career, a trend that is expected to continue over the next decade.

 The Biomedical (BIOM) Engineering Program at Rafik Hariri University puts the best of students' interest, first and foremost.
 Every little experience the student attains represents a block in the building of a competent, confident, purposeful, problem solving, competitive, responsible, and conscientious individual.
 This is accomplished by means of a curriculum and facilities that conform to the highest of standards, faculty members committed to the academic and personal growth of the student, and an environment that inspires learning and drives creativity.